krishnaguptaa2003/Hostel-Management/README.md

 CRUD Operations: Easily Add, Update, and Delete records across all sections.

-Local Data Storage: Data is stored locally, with information displayed in lists for easy viewing.
+Local Data Storage: Data is stored locally, with information displayed in lists for easy viewing data.

 Intuitive Interface: Developed using Visual Studio's drag-and-drop tools for a straightforward user experience.